lieszkol/november-gallery/README.md

 ```
 For more information see the [OctoberCMS docs](https://octobercms.com/docs/cms/pages#injecting-assets)!
 ## Installation
+To install from your site "backend": go to  **Settings → Updates & Plugins → Install Plugins**  and then search for  `November Gallery`.

 To install from the  [Marketplace](https://octobercms.com/plugins): click "Add to Project" and select the project you wish to use the plugin on, and then from the backend area of your site use the `Check for updates` button on the **Settings → Updates & Plugins** page.

-To install from your site "backend": go to  **Settings → Updates & Plugins → Install Plugins**  and then search for  `November Gallery`.

-To install from  [the repository](https://github.com/lieszkol/november-gallery), clone it into  **plugins/luketowers/easyspa**  and then run  `composer update`  from your project root in order to pull in the dependencies.
+To install from [the repository](https://github.com/lieszkol/november-gallery): clone it into the **/plugins/** folder of your site and then run  `sudo php artisan plugin:refresh zenware.novembergallery`  from your project root.

-To install it with Composer, run  `composer require luketowers/oc-easyspa-plugin`  from your project root.

 ## Usage